Shadlock0133/music-vibes/README.md

 ![gif](./mv.gif)

+## Download

+Go to https://github.com/Shadlock0133/music-vibes/releases/latest, and download "music-vibes.exe" from Assets

-## Installing
+## Install from source

+If you want to compile program manually from source, here are the steps:

 0. You will require working Rust toolchain.
-You can install it is by using [rustup](https://rustup.rs/).
+You can install it by using [rustup](https://rustup.rs/).

 1. Clone the repo with `git clone https://github.com/Shadlock0133/music-vibes.git` or download it clicking in top-right corner `Code` > `Download ZIP`